percona/percona-backup-mongodb/doc/source/config.rst

 .. include:: .res/code-block/bash/pbm-config-file-set.txt

 Execute whilst connecting to config server replicaset if it is cluster.
 Otherwise just connect to the non-sharded replica set as normal.
-(See pbm.running.mdb_conn_string_ if you are not familiar with MongoDB connection strings yet.)
+(See pbm.auth.mdb_conn_string_ if you are not familiar with MongoDB connection strings yet.)

 Run |pbm-config-list| to see the whole config.
 (Sensitive fields such as keys will be redacted.)